Paritoshdash/Paritoshdash/README.md

-Sure, Paritosh!
-Here's a concise and professional GitHub bio you can use or customize further based on your goals and projects:

----

 👋 Hi, I'm **Paritosh Dash** — a passionate tech explorer and builder, currently working on innovative IoT and AR-based solutions.<br>
 🚀 I'm the mind behind **405 FOUND**, a smart shoe project integrating real-time sensor data with AR visualization.<br>
 🌐 I'm also building a global biker trip planning platform using **Next.js**, **Node.js**, **MongoDB**, and **Google Maps API**, helping riders track dream destinations and manage trip budgets.<br>